OS2bos/os2bos/README.md

 #### Test

 All the requirements for tests included in the docker image.
+You can run the test from inside a container with `./manage.py test`.

+##### tox
+`tox` is also installed, but it tries to create a virtual environments inside the container.
+This is messy an will fail because the application user does not have permission to write files.
+Don't use `tox` inside the container.

 ### Docker-compose